jestradasal/216finalproject/README.md

 ***

-## 2 Our data using Python
+## 2. Our data using Python

 ### 2.1 Jupyter Notebook Files

 We have several Jupyter notebook files which connected our postgreSQL database so we can wrangle with the data using Python.
 To view our database, open the database.ipynb file.
-To view our linear regression models, open the mlr.ipynb file.
+To view our linear regression models and graphs, open the mlr.ipynb file.

+***

-### 2.2 Viewing the Map
+## 3. Viewing the Map

 To view the map, copy and paste the following link into your browser: [Map Visualization](https://jestradasal.github.io/216finalproject/).